bfdill/SentimentAnalysis/README.md

 PM> Install-Package SentimentAnalysis.Vivekn
 ```

-The Azure Machine Learning implementation requires the use of an API.
+The Azure Machine Learning implementation requires the use of an API Key and allows 10,000 free lookups a month.
+If you need more than that, you have to pay them.
+Not me, I'm not affiliated with them in any way, shape, or form.
+Their implementation was one of many that came up while I was researching Sentiment Analysis.

 This means you will need to [request that from them](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-apps-text-analytics/) and put it in the config file under this setting AzureMachineLearning:BasicAuthenticationCredentials.

 ```xml
 <appSettings>